A full list of disqualifiers and minimum qualifications can be found here.

 - Two or more moving violations within twelve months of applying.

 - No Driving Under the Influence (DUI) violations within 60 months of applying.

-- Applicants must have good credit history with no bankruptcy petition filed or pending with in the last sixty months.
+- Applicants must have a good credit history with no bankruptcy petition filed or pending within the last sixty months.
 The Chief of Police may waive this requirement for extraordinary circumstances.
-Applicant may provide information regarding the circumstances of any bankruptcy or negative credit history, which will be considered by the Chief of Police in reviewing the application.
+The applicant may provide information regarding the circumstances of any bankruptcy or negative credit history, which will be considered by the Chief of Police in reviewing the application.
 Waiver of this requirement shall be solely at the discretion of the Chief of Police.

 - Any felony convictions.

 - Convictions of a crime involving domestic violence or moral turpitude.